kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | `namespace` _[AppNamespaceSpec](#appnamespacespec)_ | Namespace describe the desired state of the namespace where application will be created. |
 | `applicationRef` _[ApplicationRef](#applicationref)_ | ApplicationRef is a reference to identify which Application should be deployed |
 | `values` _[RawExtension](#rawextension)_ | Values describe overrides for manifest-rendering.
 It's a free yaml field. |
+| `reconciliationInterval` _[Duration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#duration-v1-meta)_ | ReconciliationInterval is the interval at which to force the reconciliation of the application.
+By default, Applications are only reconciled on changes on spec, annotations, or the parent application definition.
+Meaning that if the user manually deletes the workload deployed by the application, nothing will happen until the application CR change.
+ Setting a value greater than zero force reconciliation even if no changes occurred on application CR.
+Setting a value equal to 0 disables the force reconciliation of the application (default behavior).
+Setting this too low can cause a heavy load and may disrupt your application workload depending on the template method. |

 [Back to top](#top)